-- 1. "Disability" means, with respect to an individual who - a. a physical sensory or mental impairment that materially limits one or more major life activities of such individual; - b. has a record of such an impairment; or - c. is regarded as having such an impairment. - 2.
+- 1. "Age" means the person is over the age of 25 years. - 2.
+"Disability" means, with respect to an individual who: - a. has a physical, sensory, or mental impairment that materially limits one or more major life activities of such individual;

+- b. has a record of such an impairment; or - c. is regarded as having such an impairment. - 3.
 "Familial status" means the condition of one or more minors being domiciled with: - a. their parent or parents or the minor's legal guardian; or - b. the designee of the parent or parents or guardian with the written permission of the parent or parents or guardian.
-The protections afforded against harassment or discrimination on the basis of family status apply to any person who is pregnant or is in the process of securing legal custody of an individual who has not attained the age of majority. - 3.
-"Marital status" means whether a person is single, married, remarried, divorced, separated, or a surviving spouse and, in employment cases, includes protection against harassment or discrimination on the basis of the identity, situation, actions, or beliefs of a spouse or former spouse.

-- 4. "National origin" means the place of birth of an individual or of any of the individual's lineal ancestors. - 5.
-"Sex" includes, but is not limited to, pregnancy, childbirth, and disabilities related to pregnancy or childbirth. - 6.
-"Sexual orientation" means having or being perceived as having an emotional, physical, or sexual attachment to another person without regard to the sex of that person or having or being perceived as having an orientation for such attachment or having or being perceived as having a self-image or identity not traditionally associated with one's biological maleness or femaleness.
-"Sexual orientation" does not include a physical or sexual attachment to children by an adult. - 7.
-"Status with regard to public assistance" means the condition of being a recipient of federal, state, or local assistance, including medical assistance, or of being a tenant receiving federal, state, or local subsidies, including rental assistance or rent supplements. - E. "Remedial response" means a measure to stop and correct acts of harassment or violence, prevent acts of harassment or violence from recurring, and protect, support, and intervene on behalf of a student who is the target or victim of acts of harassment or violence.
+The protections afforded against harassment or discrimination on the basis of family status apply to any person who is pregnant or is in the process of securing legal custody of an individual who has not attained the age of majority. - 4.
+"Marital status" means whether a person is single, married, remarried, divorced, separated, or a surviving spouse and, in employment cases, includes protection against harassment or discrimination on the basis of the identity, situation, actions, or beliefs of a spouse or former spouse. - 5.
+"National origin" means the place of birth of an individual or of any of the individual's lineal ancestors. - 6.
+"Sex" includes, but is not limited to, pregnancy, childbirth, and disabilities related to pregnancy or childbirth. - 7.
+"Sexual orientation" means to whom someone is, or is perceived of as being, emotionally, physically, or sexually attracted to based on sex or gender identity.
+A person may be attracted to men, women, both, neither, or to people who are genderqueer, androgynous, or have other gender identities. - 8.
+"Status with regard to public assistance" means the condition of being a recipient of federal, state, or local assistance, including medical assistance, or of being a tenant receiving federal, state, or local subsidies, including rental assistance or rent supplements.

-F. Sexual Harassment; Definition
+E. Sexual Harassment; Definition

-- 1. Sexual harassment includes unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct, or other verbal or physical conduct or communication of a sexual nature when: - a. submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of obtaining employment or an education; or - b. submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's employment or education; or - c. that conduct or communication has the purpose or effect of substantially interfering with an individual's employment or education, or creating an intimidating, hostile, or offensive employment or educational environment. - 2.
-Sexual harassment may include, but is not limited to:
+- 1. Sexual harassment includes unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct or other verbal or physical conduct or communication of a sexual nature when: - a. submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of obtaining employment or an education; or

-- a. unwelcome verbal harassment or abuse; - b. unwelcome pressure for sexual activity; - c. unwelcome, sexually motivated, or inappropriate patting, pinching, or physical contact, other than necessary restraint of student(s) by teachers, administrators, or other school district personnel to avoid physical harm to persons or property; - d. unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt threats concerning an individual's employment or educational status; - e. unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt promises of preferential treatment with regard to an individual's employment or educational status; or - f. unwelcome behavior or words directed at an individual because of sexual orientation, including gender identity or expression.
+- b. submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's employment or education; or - c. that conduct or communication has the purpose or effect of substantially interfering with an individual's employment or education, or creating an intimidating, hostile, or offensive employment or educational environment. - 2.
+Sexual harassment may include, but is not limited to: - a. unwelcome verbal harassment or abuse; - b. unwelcome pressure for sexual activity; - c. unwelcome, sexually motivated, or inappropriate patting, pinching, or physical contact, other than necessary restraint of pupil(s) by teachers, administrators, or other school personnel to avoid physical harm to persons or property; - d. unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt threats concerning an individual's employment or educational status; - e. unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt promises of preferential treatment with regard to an individual's employment or educational status; or - f. unwelcome behavior or words directed at an individual because of gender.

-G. Sexual Violence; Definition
+F. Sexual Violence; Definition